bhatti1292/Data-Science-Regression-Project-Predicting-Home-Prices-in-Bangalore/README.md

 - Calculates the price per square foot.
 - Handles location data by categorizing locations with very few data points as 'other.'

+## Outlier Detection and Removal

+- Identifies and removes outliers in the 'price_per_sqft' column.
+- Defines functions for scatter plots and outlier removal based on the number of bedrooms.
+- Removes outliers based on the number of bedrooms.

 ## Data Visualization
 - Generates a histogram of 'price_per_sqft.'
 - Displays unique values in the 'bath' column.